 - Electroconvulsive therapy (ECT): it introduces new safeguards for patients:

 - If a detained patient has capacity then they can decide whether they wish to have ECT - except in emergencies.

 - A detained patient with a valid advance decision opposed to being given ECT cannot be treated by it, except in an emergency.

 - Tribunal: it reduces the periods after which hospital managers must refer certain patients' cases to the Tribunal if they do not apply themselves and introduces an order-making power to make further reductions in due course.

 - Advocacy: it places a duty on the appropriate national authority to make arrangements for help to be provided by independent mental health advocates.

-- Age-appropriate services: hospital managers must ensure that patients aged under 18 who are admitted to hospital for a mental disorder are accommodated in an environment that is suitable for their age (subject to their needs).
+- Age-appropriate services: hospital managers must ensure that patients aged under 18 years who are admitted to hospital for a mental disorder be accommodated in an environment that is suitable for their age (subject to their needs).

 - Applicant Approved Social Worker (ASW) is to be replaced by Approved Mental Health Professional (AMHP).
 An AMHP may be a social worker, nurse, occupational therapist or psychologist, who has undergone specialist training and been approved to act in that role by a local social services authority.
 A registered medical practitioner may not be an AMHP.

 - Medical recommendations are to be made by two doctors, one of the two being Section 12 approved (all medical Approved Clinicians (ACs) are deemed also to be approved).